-Let’s see if I can offer a fresh perspective on why journaling could be a very effective discipline in your life.
+Let’s see if I can offer a fresh perspective on why journaling could be effective in your life.

 Reason #1: Journaling is a Tool for Personal Growth

-I imagine that each of these people has various reasons for why they chose to write.
-However, I think it is easy to assume that at the very least they utilized it as a tool for personal growth and development.
+However, I think it is easy to assume that, at the very least, they used it as a personal growth and development tool.

-I for one want to be someone who learns from those that went before me!
+I, for one, want to learn from those who went before me!

 Reason #2: Journaling Provides a Healthy Outlet